 - a.
 Providing shade necessary to maintain water temperatures required by salmonid, forage fish, and other aquatic biota; - b.
 Regulating microclimate in riparian and nearshore areas; - c.
 Providing organic inputs necessary for aquatic life, including providing food in the form of various insects and other benthic macro invertebrates: - d.
 Stabilizing banks, minimizing erosion and sedimentation, and reducing the occurrence/severity of landslides; - e.
 Reducing fine sediment input into the aquatic environment by minimizing erosion, aiding infiltration, and retaining runoff; - f.
 Improving water quality through filtration and vegetative uptake of nutrients and pollutants; - g.
 Providing a source of large woody debris to moderate flows, create hydraulic roughness, form pools, and increase aquatic diversity for salmonid and other species; - h.
 Providing habitat for wildlife, including connectivity for travel and migration corridors. - 2.
 Limit removal of native vegetation to the minimum necessary to accommodate shoreline development. - 3.
 Restrict native vegetation removal within shoreline jurisdiction in order to maintain the functions and values of the shoreline environment, including protection of habitat and shoreline bluffs. - 4.
 Use best management practices (BMPs) to control erosion. - 5.
-Voluntary restoration plans and projects should incorporate native vegetation management plans that are similar to the standards as specified in 6.6.2(3) below. - 6.
+Voluntary restoration plans and projects should incorporate native vegetation management plans that are similar to the standards as specified in TSMP Section 6.6.2(3) below. - 6.
 Maintaining well-vegetated shorelines is preferred over clearing vegetation to create views or provide lawns.
-Limited and selective clearing for views and lawns may be permitted when slope stability and ecological functions are not compromised.
-Trimming and pruning are generally preferred over removal of native vegetation. - 7.
+Limited and selective clearing for views and lawns consistent with the requirements specified in TSMP Section 6.4.4(D) may be permitted\when slope stability and ecological functions are not compromised.
+Trimming and pruning consistent with the requirements specified in TSMP Section 6.4.4(D) are generally preferred over removal of native vegetation.

+Topic 8: Improve consistency with citywide standards - 7.
 Property owners are strongly encouraged to avoid use of fertilizers, herbicides and pesticides. - 8.
 Shoreline landowners are encouraged to preserve and enhance native woody vegetation and native groundcovers to stabilize soils and provide habitat.

-1. Proponents of all new shoreline uses or developments shall demonstrate that site designs and layouts are consistent with the policies of this section to ensure shoreline functions, values, and processes are maintained and preserved.
-A shoreline permit or written statement
+1. Proponents of all new shoreline uses or developments shall demonstrate that site designs and layouts are consistent with the policies of this section to ensure shoreline functions,